 Ensuring the Future | Honouring the Past

 Karrakatta continues to be the chosen resting place for many Western Australians.
-It is our most prominent cemetery, and has been for generations.
-To ensure Karrakatta continues to serve current and future generations of Western Australians, we must continue to make new spaces available.
+It is Perth's most prominent, centrally-located cemetery, and has been for generations.
+To ensure Karrakatta continues to serve the WA community, now and in the future, we must continue to make new spaces available.

-Cemetery renewal has given Karrakatta a new lease on life and extended it towards another century of use.
+Cemetery renewal at Karrakatta, which began in the 1970s, has given Karrakatta a new lease on life and extended it towards another century of use.

 Careful Planning and Consultation